Skip to main content Skip to footer site map

 Table of Contents

-The Maryland Small Business Retirement Savings Program (MarylandSaves) will create benefits for employers and employees.
-Originally set to start in mid-2020, the program was delayed by the COVID-19 pandemic.
-After a pilot launched in June 2022, the program was implemented Sept.
+The Maryland Small Business Retirement Savings Program (MarylandSaves) offers benefits for employers and employees.
+Following the launch of a pilot, the program was implemented Sept.
 15, 2022.

 Similar to nearly a dozen other states that enacted state-sponsored programs, the Maryland legislature adopted the MarylandSaves program – signed into law by the governor in 2016 – to address the growing retirement crisis in the United States.